dasiths/dasiths.github.io/_posts/2019-01-07-mediator-pattern-implemented-in-net.md

 ## Using It

-1. Define a request and response.
+1. Define a message and response.
     ```csharp
     public class SimpleQuery: IQuery<SimpleResponse>
     {